varnerlab/BSModelKitDocumentation/_build/html/_sources/docs/installation.md

 (content:references:bstmodelkit-installation)=
 ## BSTModelKit.jl installation
-If you already have [Julia](https://julialang.org) installed on your system, then you can direcrly install `BSTModelKit.jl` using the package mode in the [Julia REPL](https://docs.julialang.org/en/v1/stdlib/REPL/#The-Julian-mode).
-The [package mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode) allows the user to add, delete or update external [Julia](https://julialang.org) packages.
+If you already have [Julia](https://julialang.org) installed on your system, then you can directly install `BSTModelKit.jl` using the package mode in the [Julia REPL](https://docs.julialang.org/en/v1/stdlib/REPL/#The-Julian-mode).
+The [package mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode) allows the user to add, delete, or update external [Julia](https://julialang.org) packages.
 A user enters [package mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode) by hitting the ``]`` key which brings up the [package mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode) prompt ``pkg>``.
 At this prompt, users can manage the packages that are installed globally, or in the local project environment.

 ```{figure} ./figs/Fig-pkg-mode-terminal.png
 ---